felipenlunkes/run-ancient-unix/README.md

 ./run.sh
 ```

 First, you have to run the script and select the option to install system images.
+You can also use the Python frontend to run the script.
+This is the easiest and simplest way to run script functions.
+To run this frontend and not rely on the command line, go to [session 5](#section-5).
+To continue the steps using the terminal, go to [section 4](#section-4).

+#### Section 4

 You will see the following screen:

 ```
 You must select, from the list below, which edition/version of